antiguab/BAFluidView/README.md

 #### Basic
-The simplest way to add a BAFluidView to your app is by adding the line:
+TO add a BAFluidView to your app, add the line:

 ```
 BAFluidFillView *view = [[BAFluidFillView alloc] initWithFrame:self.view.frame];